Flu Season Information and Tips

 - Email your professor(s) as soon as possible and let them know you have the flu and will not be in class; those with flu-like symptoms should not return to class until they no longer have a fever (temperature less than 100.5) for at least 24 hours without using fever reducing medications.

-TIP: The Center for Disease Control and Prevention (CDC) offers a fantastic website dedicated to influenza, including tracking maps, news and health and wellness resources.
+TIP: The Center for Disease Control and Prevention (CDC) offers a website dedicated to influenza, including tracking maps, news and health and wellness resources.

 What if I need medical attention?